atudomain/atudomain.github.io/_posts/2019-05-05-mod-rewrite.markdown

 http://192.168.66.12/?firstname=adrian&lastname=adriansurname#example
 {% endhighlight %}

 Now the page should be loaded with Example headline at the top.
-After you scroll to top you should be able to see parameters passed in url.
+After you scroll to top you should be able to see parameter values passed in url.

 ### V. Redirect page and remove query string